petershin/liferay-learn/docs/dxp-cloud/latest/en/manage-and-optimize/environment-teams-and-roles.md

 * **Contributor:** Contributors can handle application management and most of the development life cycle, but they can't manage team members or perform other administrator-exclusive actions.
 * **Guest:** Guests have view-only access.
 Guests can see what is happening in the environment, but can't perform actions or make any changes.
 They only have permission to remove themselves from the environment.

-Here is a list of important permission and which team roles have them:
+Here is a list of important permissions and which team roles have them:

 | **Permission** | **Owner** | **Administrator** | **Contributor** | **Guest** |
 | --- | :-: | :-: | :-: | :-: |